JulienPalard/Pipe/README.md

 function, and the `pipe` module does not aim at giving all possibilities, it aims at giving the `Pipe` decorator.

-So if you need more pipes, closing pipes, weired pipes, you-name-it, feel free to implement them on your project, and consider the already-implemented ones as examples on how to do it.
+So if you need more pipes, closing pipes, weird pipes, you-name-it, feel free to implement them on your project, and consider the already-implemented ones as examples on how to do it.